While growing up, were you ever told that you should not over-salt your food? We’ve all heard that once!

-Dietary salts are generally harvested from two main sources.
-Either from mineral-rich salt mines like Kewra Salt Mine, located in Pakistan or by evaporating seawater.
+All the salts are generally harvested from two main sources.
+Either from mineral-rich salt mines like Khewra Salt Mine, located in Pakistan or by evaporating seawater.

 To produce salt, water has to be evaporated from seawater or brine which is made by pumping water into rock salt deposits.
 Once the water is gone, the remaining rock salt crystals are processed in different ways.
-Sometimes these crystals are treated with anti-caking additives so they don’t lump together.
+Sometimes these crystals are treated with anti-caking additives so they don’t stick to each other.

 But what is rock salt?
 Well, it is a common name for the mineral “halite”.
 Apart from seasoning everyday meals, salt also serves as an excellent preservative by preventing bacterial growth.

-Kosher salt is created by compacting small granular flakes into bigger and irregular platelet-shaped flakes.
+Kosher salt is produced by compacting small granular flakes into bigger and irregular platelet-shaped flakes.
 It can also be grown through the process of evaporation.

 Coarse kosher salt is minimally refined and mostly sourced from underground rock deposits or evaporated seawater.
 One key feature of kosher salt is that it does not have a very sharp salty taste – most experts find it milder in taste as compared to table salt.

 Kosher salt has an interesting name.
 It originated from the Jewish practice of “koshering meats”.
-First, to make meat kosher, it is soaked in water and then kosher flake salt is rubbed on the butchered meat.
+For koshering, the meat is soaked in water and then kosher flake salt is rubbed on it.

 Since kosher salt has larger grains, it does not fully dissolve the way any other salt like table salt would.
-Then the meat is left out for an hour or so to let out as much blood as possible.
-Once it is done, the bloody slat is washed off.
+Then the meat is left out for an hour to let out as much blood as possible.
+Once it is done, the bloody salt is washed off.